 The needs of all pupils are met through Wave 1 quality first teaching for all (see document on website).
 Class Teachers are able to access advice through specialist teacher services and other outside agencies.
+Monitoring of teaching and planning is carried out by all me agencies.
 Monitoring of teaching and planning is carried out by all members of the Senior Leadership Team.
 There is a whole school approach and all staff have access to SEND Support Arrangement Plans and provision maps.
 The school works transparently and considers working together with parents to be of the upmost importance.
 Targeted interventions that are time bonded and have the impact evaluated.